junxit/us-congress-bills-111/metadata.md

 - 2010-09-24 — Committee on Foreign Relations.
 Reported by Senator Kerry with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2010-09-24 — Committee on Foreign Relations.
 Reported by Senator Kerry with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2010-09-24 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 588.
+- 2010-09-29 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent.(consideration: CR S7770-7771; text as passed Senate: CR S7770-7771)
+- 2010-09-29 — Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent. (consideration: CR S7770-7771; text as passed Senate: CR S7770-7771)